 - Then, prepare a small plate with the glitter you picked out.

 - Once dry, apply a thin layer of craft glue on the ornaments, and dip the ornaments in the glitter.
 Allow to dry for 1 more day on a wire rack.

 Storage: Store in an airtight container with desiccant packs to help keep them dry.
 If they get moisture in them, they can mold.
 Each year inspect the ornaments for mold and throw out any with signs or smells of mold.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 This recipe was adapted from McCormick.

-They are super cute right?
+They’re super cute, right?
 My gingerbread man ornaments look a little funny, but I still like them.
 The glitter makes them look pretty.
-They are amazing when the Christmas lights are on!
+They’re amazing when the Christmas lights are on!

 You can use a paint brush, to brush on glue then dip in glitter to have multiple colors of glitter on one ornament.
 As you can see in the image above on the candy cane one.
 It’s kinda striped!

 I’d love To Know what you think!… Leave me a comment!